Part A, Section 2 Annual Progress Report 2022-23

 Please provide any examples of relevant training shown to have worked well, in that participants have achieved the necessary skills and knowledge to achieve the stated objectives:

 Customer service charter training used role play to place individuals in the position of various customers with multiple identities.
-Staff feedback stated that this empowered them to identify others needs and encouraged them to meet these needs.
+Staff feedback stated that this empowered them to identify others needs and encouraged them to meet these needs, in addition the fear of doing the wrong thing was eased.

 The awareness raising emails and staff news articles have ensured timely staff awareness of current equality issues and available support.
 Staff commented on the benefits of these articles and how their understanding and acceptance of differences has improved.
 These aimed at improving skills, understanding and supporting the mainstreaming of equality and good relations information in a relevant and meaningful way.